czczup/czczup.github.io/docs/README.md

 ## About Me

-I am an M.S. student in Department of Computer Science and Technology, Nanjing University (NJU) since 2020, supervised by [Prof. Tong Lu](https://cs.nju.edu.cn/lutong/).
+I am a PhD candidate in Department of Computer Science and Technology, Nanjing University (NJU) since 2020, supervised by [Prof. Tong Lu](https://cs.nju.edu.cn/lutong/).
-I received my bachelor degree from School of Information and Electronic Engineering, Zhejiang University of Science and Technology (ZUST) in 2020.

 My research interests are computer vision and deep learning.
-I did some works about semantic segmentation, object detection, and neural style transfer.
+I did some works about vision transformer backbone, detection & segmentation, and neural style transfer.

 ## News
+- [2022-06-01] Code of ViT-Adapter is released at [here](https://github.com/czczup/ViT-Adapter).
+- [2021-12-01] [URST](https://arxiv.org/abs/2103.11784) is accepted by AAAI 2022.
 - [2021-03-23] Code of URST is released at [here](https://github.com/czczup/URST).
 - [2020-12-21] Our team wins the champion of [NAIC 2020 Remote Sensing Semantic Segmentation Task (1,000,000 RMB bonus)](https://cs.nju.edu.cn/b8/d5/c1654a506069/page.htm).
 - [2020-09-01] Attended Nanjing University.